mamonaco1973/serverless-endpoints-intro/README.md

    - Serverless FaaS platform with built-in HTTP trigger support.
    - Each function can serve as an HTTP endpoint.

-2. **Cloud Run**:
-   - Runs containerized applications and clound functions as HTTP endpoints.
-   - Automatically scales based on demand and integrates with custom domain mapping.

-3. **API Gateway**:
+2. **API Gateway**:
-   - Provides a managed gateway to expose HTTP endpoints built with Cloud Functions or Cloud Run.
+   - Not used in this project because Cloud Functions gives us everything we need for our simple HTTP endpoints
-   - Adds features like authentication, rate limiting, and logging.
+   - Adds features like better routing, authentication, rate limiting, and logging.

 ![GCP diagram](gcp-flasky-cloud-functions.png)